Jaw Fracture Lawyer

 Malunion is always a possibility.
-This can happen whenever there has been improper alignment of the bony fragments.
-Generally they are fixed because they are associated with malocclusion of the teeth and increased pain.
+This can happen whenever there has been an improper alignment of the bony fragments.
+Generally, they are fixed because they are associated with malocclusion of the teeth and increased pain.

 Ankylosis is an injury that occurs following jaw fractures in children.
 It is believed to occur because of bleeding into the joint that turns into fibrous tissue and the jaw joint becomes fixed.
 It can result in underdevelopment of the side of the injury as the child grows.